LovekitChahal/Configuration-Management-Using-Ansible/README.md

 Adjust the playbooks in the /playbooks directory as per your environment's requirements.
 Variables can be modified in the /vars directory to customize settings such as package names, configuration files, and more.

 ## Step-3: Run Playbooks
-Execute the main playbook to deploy configurations across your environment:
+### Execute the main playbook to deploy configurations across your environment:

 ansible-playbook -i inventory/production playbooks/site.yml

+### For staging environments:
+ansible-playbook -i inventory/staging playbooks/site.yml